DavidPeterWatson/Coding/Coding.md

 ## Prototype (GoF)

-Specify the kinds of objects to create using a prototypical instance, and create new objects from the &#39;skeleton&#39; of an existing object, thus boosting performance and keeping memory footprints to a minimum.
+Specify the kinds of objects to create using a prototypical instance, and create new objects from the 'skeleton' of an existing object, thus boosting performance and keeping memory footprints to a minimum.

 ## Singleton (GoF)